 - Oregon will be coal-free.
-Oregon became the first state to take legislative action to go coal-free.
-As a founding member of the Renew Oregon coalition and a lead advocate for this legislation, OEC is proud of our role in ensuring that by 2030 our state will no longer produce or purchase electric power made with coal.
+Oregon became the first state in the nation to take legislative action to go coal-free.
+As a leading advocate for this legislation, we are proud of our role.
+By 2030, our state will no longer produce or purchase electric power made with coal.
 This landmark law ensured that dirty, coal-fired power will be replaced with clean, renewable energy–making Oregon’s electricity mix one of the cleanest in the world.

-- We’ve harnessed $1.5 billion in purchasing power for green.
-OEC created the Healthy Purchasing Initiative to increase market demand for safer, less-toxic products.
-Counties, cities, large institutions and even the State of Oregon have improved their purchasing practices, harnessing over $1.5 billion of market demand.
-Now OEC is assisting state advocates from California to Connecticut to adopt this model for action across the country.
+- Buying green is now a $1.5 billion demand.
+To increase market demand for safer, less-toxic products, we created the Healthy Purchasing Initiative.
+Counties, cities, large institutions and even the State of Oregon are improving their purchasing practices, harnessing more than a billion dollars of market demand for cleaner and safer products.
+Now our team is assisting state advocates from California to Connecticut to adopt this model for action across the country.

-- We’re growing the tent.
+- We’re harnessing a rising tide.
 One thing that makes OEC effective is that we never work alone.
-OEC brings together partners from across the state and from areas as diverse as agriculture, health care, tech and manufacturing.
-We meet with legislators on both sides, securing bill sponsors from across the political spectrum.
-Right now we’re convening a table of powerful non-profit allies, legislators and decision-makers to develop and implement solutions that will protect our most precious resource: Oregon’s water.
+We bring together partners from across the state and from areas as diverse as agriculture, health care, tech and manufacturing.
+We meet with legislators from both parties, securing bill sponsors from across the political spectrum.
+Right now we’re convening a table of powerful non-profit allies, legislators and decision-makers to develop and implement solutions that will protect the climate and our most precious resource: Oregon’s water.

 - Our endowment is 100% impact-driven.
-OEC’s endowment funds have begun to change corporate practices from the inside out.
-By investing with Trillium Asset Management, OEC supports shareholder advocacy to improve the environmental and social practices of public corporations.
-We have put our money and name behind proposals for major natural gas producers to track and disclose their rogue methane emissions while, at the same time, securing stronger methane emissions rules at the EPA.
+Our endowment is 100% impact-driven.
+OEC’s investments are designed to boost and encourage responsible corporate behavior.
+By investing with Trillium Asset Management, we encourage change that promotes environmental and social practices from the inside out.
+We put our money and name behind proposals for major natural gas producers to track and disclose their rogue methane emissions while, at the same time, securing stronger methane emissions rules at the EPA.
 Our shareholder engagement is also focused on transparency and disclosure of corporate political and lobbying contributions that undermine environmental protection.